 - Keep the surroundings clear

-Do not keep potential hazards like a cup of hot beverage, medications, or sharp objects around while breastfeeding the baby
+Do not keep potential hazards like a cup of hot beverage, medications, or sharp objects around while breastfeeding the baby.
+It can help prevent accidents in case you fall asleep, and the baby is still awake.

 How To Stop Yourself From Falling Asleep While Breastfeeding?

 Identify the factors that make you sleepy and try avoiding them.
-Here some tips to help prevent falling asleep while breastfeeding.
+Here are some tips to help prevent falling asleep while breastfeeding.

 - Try to get enough rest.
 Sleep when the baby goes to sleep.
 Continuous nighttime sleep may not be possible, so try to get some daytime naps, in sync with your baby’s sleep habits.